karansawant45/karansawant45/README.md

 - 👋 Hi, I’m @karansawant45
 - 👀 I’m interested in Data Science, AI, ML
-- 🌱 I’m currently learning Forecasting
+- 🌱 I’m always looking to learn something new..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science projects..
 - 📫 Reach me at www.linkedin.com/in/karansawant45

 <!---